SDGs/ESG

 Corporate Governance System

-VECTOR INC. believes that increasing the efficiency and soundness of management and building a fair and highly transparent management system are essential for achieving stable growth and development.
+VECTOR INC. believes that in today’s rapidly changing business environment, it is essential for companies to enhance both efficiency and soundness of management, while also establishing a fair and highly transparent management system in order to achieve stable growth and development.

 Basic Philosophy on Corporate Governance

-VECTOR INC. believes that increasing the efficiency and soundness of management and building a fair and highly transparent management system are essential for achieving stable growth and development.
+In addition, VECTOR INC. believes that increasing the efficiency and soundness of management and building a fair and highly transparent management system are essential for achieving stable growth and development.
 In particular, strengthening corporate governance is regarded as a critical management issue for the Company, as we handle new information on the products and services of client companies.
 These efforts are reviewed as required to boost their effectiveness.
-The Board of Directors implements checks and balances to ensure fair decision-making by having five highly independent external directors and two external auditors take part in meetings and actively share information.
-The VECTOR Group has also adopted a corporate auditor system in which each auditor audits the legality of business execution by the directors.
+The Board of Directors implements checks and balances to ensure fair decision-making by having five highly independent external directors and two external Audit and Supervisory Committee members take part in meetings and actively share information.
 In addition, the Group convenes meetings of the Compliance Risk Committee comprised of the heads of subsidiaries and core business units.
 This committee evaluates and manages risk such as compliance risk, operational risk and financial risk, responds as required, and disseminates risk-related information in an effort to bolster the Group’s corporate governance.

 Corporate Governance System

-VECTOR INC. operates as a company with a Board of Directors and a Board of Auditors.
+VECTOR INC. operates as a company with a Board of Directors and an Audit and Supervisory Committee.
 The Board of Directors makes decisions regarding important matters concerning the management of the business and oversees the execution of business by directors.
-Representative Director Keiji Nishie serves as the chairperson, and it is comprised of nine members (four internal directors, five external directors).
-The Board of Auditors is independent from the Board of Directors, and it is responsible for monitoring its business execution.
-Full-time Auditor Kazutora Mori serves as the chairperson, and it is comprised of three members (one internal auditor, two external auditors).
-The auditors attend all meetings of the Board of Directors and make their monitoring functions for directors effective by engaging in lively opinion exchange.
-In addition, full-time auditors carry out audits throughout the entire Group, monitoring the approval of important proposals.
+Representative Director, Chairman, and CEO Keiji Nishie serves as the chairperson, and it is comprised of nine members (four internal directors, five external directors).
+The Audit and Supervisory Committee is independent from the Board of Directors, and it is responsible for monitoring its business execution.
+Full-time Audit and Supervisory Committee member Kazutora Mori serves as the chairperson, with the committee comprised of three members: one internal and two external.
+The Audit and Supervisory Committee members attend all meetings of the Board of Directors and make their monitoring functions for directors effective by engaging in lively opinion exchange.
+In addition, full-time Audit and Supervisory Committee members carry out audits throughout the entire Group, monitoring the approval of important internal proposals.
 The Internal Audit Department has also been established under the direct control of the Representative Director in order to strengthen the supervision of management.

 Diagram of corporate governance system